typohnebild/numpy-vs-mir/README.md

 Furthermore, we can observe sharp increases in execution time at specific problem size transitions for Python implementations like from 448 to 512 or from 1920 to 2048.
 At these transitions, the execution time in the D implementations remain largely the same.
-This is correlated to the increasing multigrid level as we can see in the [table](#table-multigrid-cycles).
+This is correlated to the increasing multigrid level as we can see in this [table](#table-multigrid-cycles).
 This effect can be explained by the problem size on the lowest multigrid level, which is solved by the solver.